First time buyer guide

 - No allowance for additional rate (45%) taxpayers

 Types of Savings Accounts

-A cash ISA (individual savings account) allows you to earn tax-free interest on your savings, but you can only put in up to £20,000 per tax year.
-Each tax year you get a new £20,000 ISA allowance.
-You can also take out a Lifetime ISA to save for your first home using £4,000 of your allowance.
+This individual savings account allows you to earn tax-free interest on your savings.
+You can only put in up to £20,000 per tax year, and each tax year you get a new £20,000 ISA allowance.

 Cash ISAs are a good option if you are a taxpayer and you exceed your personal savings allowance, as the interest earned is tax free.

 The different types of cash ISAs you’ll come across are:

 - Easy Access ISA: you can put in or withdraw your money whenever you want.